hnryjmes/POODR/README.md

 * Abstract classes and subclasses: abstract classes should not be instantiated, only subclassed

 * deciding between refactoring strategies: what happens if you are wrong?

+* "Any class that uses the template method pattern must supply an implementation for every message it sends, even if the only reasonable implementation in the sending class looks like this...
+[NotImplementedError]"